KCC Trading Standards privacy notice

 Who we are

-KCC Trading Standards service is responsible for creating and maintaining a safe and fair-trading environment where Kent businesses can operate and grow, and Kent consumers can engage in their economic activity with confidence.
+The KCC Trading Standards service is responsible for creating and maintaining a safe and fair-trading environment where Kent businesses can operate and grow, and Kent consumers can engage in their economic activity with confidence.
+We provide advice to businesses to support compliance with regulations, investigate complaints, undertake inspections and testing and we prevent, detect and prosecute crime.

 Personal information we collect and use

-In order for us to provide our Trading Standards service, we collect the following personal information when you provide it to us, or when you provide it to the Citizens Advice Consumer Service when they pass it to us:
+In order for us to provide our Trading Standards service, we may collect the following personal information when you provide it to us:

-- contact details including telephone numbers, email address, address and postcode
+- Personal identifiers such as your name, date of birth, contact details, telephone numbers, email address, address and postcode.

-- complaint information, which can include financial transaction data
+- Complaint information, which can include financial transaction data, and details about complainants, businesses, consumers, suspects, victims and witnesses.

 How we use your personal information

-We use your personal information to perform our statutory and discretionary services and comply with our statutory obligations; which include, but are not limited to:
+We use your personal information to deliver our statutory and discretionary services and comply with our statutory obligations; which include, but are not limited to:

 - providing advice and guidance to businesses